 Mailchimp vs. Google Forms

 Google Forms offers basic, user-friendly survey building functions.
-If you’re already an avid Google user, you’ll have no trouble working within Google Forms to create surveys that integrate seamlessly with other Google products.
+If you’re already an avid Google user, you can work within Google Forms to create surveys that integrate seamlessly with other Google products.

 One of the main limitations of Google Forms is that your survey responses are not linked or attached to your CRM or contact management system.
 This lack of integration makes it harder to take action on the data.
 With Mailchimp, your survey responses can be automatically added as tags to your contact profiles, and you can even add subscribers via Mailchimp's survey tool.